The GMAT is used to evaluate students applying specifically to business school.

 Q: How long is the test?

-A: The test is about three hours and thirty minutes without the optional breaks.
+A: The test is about three hours and thirty minutes including the optional breaks.
 It will take closer to four hours if you choose to take the two optional eight minute breaks.

 Q: How many months in advance should I start preparing?